inveniosoftware/invenio/docs/tutorials/managing-access.rst

 JSONSchema
 ~~~~~~~~~~
 In the quickstart example, our JSONSchema is located in
-``.../records/jsonschemas/record-v.1.0.0.json``, and you would add something
+``.../records/jsonschemas/records/record-v.1.0.0.json``, and you would add
-like below to our schema:
+something like below to our schema:

 .. code-block:: json

     {
         "owners": {
             "type": "integer"
         }
     }

 Elasticsearch mapping
 ~~~~~~~~~~~~~~~~~~~~~
-In the quickstart example, our Elastisearch mapping is likely located in ``.../records/mappings/v6/record-v.1.0.0.json``, and you would add something like below to our mapping:
+In the quickstart example, our Elastisearch mapping is likely located in ``.../records/mappings/v7/records/record-v.1.0.0.json``, and you would add something like below to our mapping:

 .. code-block:: json

     {
         "owners": {
-        "type": "int"
+            "type": "integer"
         }
     }